 As defined, the message format can be used for both commands and data, but distinct identifier strings and independent message version numbers will be used for the two applications.

-C library functions to send and receive commands and data are being developed.
+C library functions to send and receive commands and data are available in the "dlmsg" library (which is documented separately).